Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual_April_2017.md

 3. The assessor presses the ‘Stop’ button.
-This should only happen if the child has attempted the final item of the grid (or if the test needs to be restarted due to an error or for practice).
+This should only happen if the child has attempted the final item of the grid (or if the test needs to be restarted due to an error/distraction or for practice).
 As such, the screen will not flash red as the assessor will know to stop the child.
 As the assessor should only be stopping time when the final item has been attempted, the red bracket will automatically appear over the final grid item.